How to set what you’ll evaluate digital outcomes, digital specialists, user research participants and studio suppliers on.

 You must pay specialist suppliers for the time they work using the day rate agreed in the contract.
 The day rate excludes VAT, travel and expenses.
 Travel and expenses should be agreed before invoicing and capped according to your organisation’s expense policy.

 The price participant recruitment suppliers provide includes all incentives, recruitment, and travel and subsistence costs paid to participants.
 You don’t pay for participants who don’t attend on the day.
 Suppliers are responsible for paying participants directly.

-Research labs prices
+Research studio prices